AvoDerm Natural Grain Free canned dog food receives the Advisor’s top rating of 5 stars.

 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.

-In addition, we note that this product contains avocado oil and avocado meal.
+In addition, we note that this product contains avocado meal.
 Avocado products can be somewhat controversial.

 Supporters claim the ingredient to be nutrient rich and beneficial to a dog’s skin and coat — while others worry over what are mostly unsubstantiated concerns over potential toxicity.

 These fears appear to originate from a 1984 study in which goats (not dogs) consumed the leaves (not the fruit) of the Guatemalan (not the Mexican) avocado and became ill.2

 Based upon our own review of the literature, it is our opinion that the anxiety over avocado ingredients in dog food appears to be unjustified.

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.